SAEFP/etee-pressure-data/README.md

 1. Launch **SteamVR**.
 2. Go to **Devices > Controller Settings > Manage Bindings**.
 (Do this after starting the **VR Preview** of your Unreal project!)
-3. Choose the input mapping context: `IMC_hands`.
+3. Choose the input mapping context: `IMC_hands.

+For the current project, only the trackpad is used as a button.

 <img src="./images/imc-hands-bindings.png" alt="imc-hands-bindings" width="600"/>

-### B. Assign Trackers (This step is a reminder.
+### B. Assign Trackers

+(This step is a reminder.
 Etee VR Controllers can be used with Quest headsets with Vive Ultimate trackers.
 Ensure that Vive ultimate trackers are assigned to the accurate hands for accurate alibration.
 Another repo in this projects's GitHub explains how to use Etee VR Controllers and Vive Ultimate trackers.)

 1. Open **SteamVR Settings > Manage Trackers**.
 2. Assign **Vive Ultimate Trackers** to:
    - Right Hand